git-clone@ubuntu:~$ git clone --depth 1 https://github.com/cameronmcnz/my-github-repo.git

 depth1@ubuntu:~$ git clone --depth 1 --branch develop https://github.com/cameronmcnz/my-github-repo.git develop-folder depth1@ubuntu:~$ git clone --depth 1 --branch hotfix https://github.com/cameronmcnz/my-github-repo.git hotfix-folder depth1@ubuntu:~$ git clone --depth 1 --branch release https://github.com/cameronmcnz/my-github-repo.git release-folder depth1@ubuntu:~$ git clone --depth 1 --branch master https://github.com/cameronmcnz/my-github-repo.git master-folder

-The depth 1 git clone is not an operation a software developer will normally have to pull out of their bag of DevOps tricks.
-But when writing build scripts or continuous integration pipelines, a shallow git clone of the highest order can really come in handy and relive the DevOps team of having to run future Git clean up operations.
+The git clone depth 1 isn’t an operation that a software developer will normally have to pull out of their bag of DevOps tricks.
+But when a developer writes build scripts or continuous integration pipelines, a shallow git clone of the highest order can really come in handy and relive the DevOps team of running future Git clean up operations.